ResultadosDigitais/bigtable-autoscaler-operator/README.md

 ### Option 1: Run with Tilt (recomended)
 Tilt is tool to automate development cycle and has features like hot deploy.

-1. Install tilt (follow the [official instructions](https://docs.tilt.dev/install.html)) version 0.19.0.
+1. Install tilt version 0.19.0 (follow the [official instructions](https://docs.tilt.dev/install.html)).
    1. Install its dependencies: ctlptl and kind (or other tool to create local k8s clusters) as instructed.
-1. If it doesn't exists, create your k8s cluster using ctlptl
+1. If it doesn't exist, create your k8s cluster using ctlptl

 ``` sh
 ctlptl create cluster kind --registry=ctlptl-registry
 ```
-1. Provide the secret with the service account credentials and role before as described in section [Secret setup](#secret-setup).
+1. Provide the secret with the service account credentials and role as described in section [Secret setup](#secret-setup).
 1. Run `tilt up`

-### Option 2: Run manually
+### Option 2: Manual run
 Running manually requires some extra steps!

-1. If it doesn't exists, create your local k8s cluster.
+1. If it doesn't exist, create your local k8s cluster.
 Here we will use kind to create it:

 ```sh
 kind create cluster